Spherical Message Passing for 3D Graph Networks: Information Update and Architecture of SphereNet

-The architecture of SphereNet is designed based on DimeNet++~\cite{klicpera_dimenetpp_2020}, where we incorporate our proposed s pherical message passing and the torsion representation $\tilde{t}_{\text{BF}, \ell mn}(d, \theta, \varphi)$.
 Detailed architecture of SphereNet is provided in Fig.~\ref{fig:arch}.
-Specifically, SphereNet is composed of an input block, followed by multiple interaction blocks and an output block.
-For the purpose of simplicity, the architecture is explained by updating the receiver note $r_k$ of the message $\mathbf{e}_k$, as described in Eq.~\ref{eq:sp_fw} and Sec.~\ref{sec:spherenet} in main paper.\\ \textbf{Input Block} aims at constructing initial message $\mathbf{e}_k$ for the edge $k$.
-Inputs include the distance representation $\tilde{e}_{\text{RBF}, n}(d)$ for edge $k$, initial node embeddings $\mathbf{v}_{s_k}$, $\mathbf{v}_{r_k}$ for the sender node $s_k$, and the receiver node $r_k$.
+Specifically, SphereNet is composed of an input block, followed by multiple interaction blocks and output blocks.
+For the purpose of simplicity, the architecture is explained by updating the receiver note $r_k$ of the message $\mathbf{e}_k$, as described in Eq.~(\ref{eq:sp_fw}) and Sec.~\ref{sec:spherenet} in main paper.\\ \textbf{Input Block} aims at constructing initial message $\mathbf{e}_k$ for the edge $k$.
+Inputs include the distance representation $\Psi(d)$ for edge $k$, initial node embeddings $\mathbf{v}_{s_k}$, $\mathbf{v}_{r_k}$ for the sender node $s_k$, and the receiver node $r_k$.
 The distance information is encoded by using a LB2 block.\\ \textbf{Interaction Block} updates the message $\mathbf{e}_k$ with incorporating all the three physical representations.
-Input 3D information includes the distance embedding $\tilde{e}_{\text{RBF}, n}(d)$, the angle $\tilde{a}_{\text{SBF}, \ell n}(d, \theta)$, and the torsion $\tilde{t}_{\text{BF}, \ell mn}(d, \theta, \varphi)$.
-The initial embedding sizes for them are $N_{\text{SHBF}}$, $N_{\text{SRBF}}\times N_{\text{SHBF}}$, and $N^2_{\text{SRBF}}\times N_{\text{SHBF}}$, respectively.
+Input 3D information includes the distance embedding $\Psi(d)$, the angle $\Psi(d, \theta)$, and the torsion $\Psi(d, \theta, \varphi)$.
+The initial embedding sizes for them are $L$, $N\times L$, and $N^2\times L$, respectively.
 Other inputs are old message $\mathbf{e}_k$ and the set of messages $E_{s_k}$ that point to the sender node $s_k$.
 Similar to the input block, each type of 3D information is encoded by using a block LB2.
 Note that each $\odot$ indicates the element-wise multiplication between the corresponding 3D information represented as a vector and each message in the set $E_{s_k}$.
 Thus, each neighboring message of $\mathbf{e}_k$ is gated by the encoded 3D information.
 The $\sum$ aggregates all the gated messages in $E_{s_k}$ to a vector, which is added to the transformation of the old message $\mathbf{e}_k$ as the updated message $\mathbf{e}^\prime_k$.
 The transformation branch for old message $\mathbf{e}_k$ is composed of several nonlinear layers and residual blocks, as shown in Fig.~\ref{fig:arch}.\\ \textbf{Output Block} aggregates all the incoming messages to update the feature for node $r_k$.
 Each incoming message has the same update process as $\mathbf{e}_k$ by interaction blocks.
-For the purpose of clear illustration, we use $\mathbf{e}^\prime_k$ to represent each updated incoming message, which is further gated by the distance representation vector $\tilde{e}_{\text{RBF}, n}(d)$.
+For the purpose of clear illustration, we use $\mathbf{e}^\prime_k$ to represent each updated incoming message, which is further gated by the distance representation vector $\Psi(d)$.